Where is Galloway?

 Galloway towns - Wigtown – stacks of books

 So, with a couple of monuments in town recalling the event, Wigtown suddenly came up with a good idea.
 It would become a book town.
 Today, it’s stuffed with bookshops.
 Extraordinary.
 It has the second biggest book festival in Scotland, held in autumn every year.
 It’s all terribly respectable and middle-brow.
-In 2011, for example, they even had one of those weird feet ‘let-fish-chew-at-your-skin’ therapies exhibiting in their food and drink tent.
-No, thinking about it, I didn’t get the connection either.
+I recall that way back in 2011, for example, they even had one of those weird feet ‘let-fish-chew-at-your-skin’ therapies exhibiting in their food and drink tent.
+No, I didn’t get the connection either.
 Perhaps it was just intended to be a footnote.
 Or possibly it was a food and drink tent intended for fish only, but they let us in.
 Then again, maybe it was symbolic of being tied to a stake and nibbled by fishes when the tide came in.
 Gruesome.
 I feel sorry for the fish.
 Anyway, I expect in a couple of years you’ll be able to download Wigtown and its festival on your Kindle or other reading device.

 From Wigtown, you can go west to explore Galloway’s gardens.
 That stand-by of the tourist brochure writer, the Gulf Stream, helps here.
 The mild airs of Galloway take the edge off the winter cold and this is appreciated by the tender plants that are found here in the Mild West – such as cabbage palms and tree ferns at, say, Logan Botanic Garden.